Urist-McDeveloper/otou/README.md

 # otou - Obfuscated Tunnel Over UDP

-Simple IPv4 tunnel over UDP that makes its packets look like nothing in particular.
+Simple IPv4 tunnel over UDP that makes its packets look like nothing in particular:
-Used encryption scheme makes every byte of UDP payload look uniformly random;
+* used encryption scheme makes every byte of UDP payload look uniformly random;
-packet length obfuscation is planned (see TODO section at the bottom).
+* packet length is obfuscated by appending a small (1 to 8) random number of bytes.

 Uses entirely connectionless and mostly stateless communication protocol (server does keep track of client addresses to send packets back).
-As a consequence:
+As a result, there is no:

-* No peer verification beyond knowing the shared secret; any client can impersonate other clients or even the server.
+* peer verification beyond knowing the shared secret (any client can impersonate other clients or even the server);
-* No built-in protection against replay attacks and other fancy security features.
+* built-in protection against replay attacks and other fancy security features.
-* Used cipher (`AEGIS128L`) must fully decrypt each packet before it can verify its authenticity;
-  sending garbage is a good and easy way to achieve 100% CPU utilization on any peer.
-  On the upside, forging packet authentication without knowing the shared secret is basically impossible.

 Linux only (for now).